© 1997-2014 Jerry Emanuelson

 Needle Phobia is also unique among so-called phobias with respect to the fact that it is a direct cause of death in many documented cases -- and as an undocumented cause of countless millions of deaths throughout the world among those who avoid all medical and dental care because of the condition.
 The undocumented deaths, due to the avoidance of medical care, undoubtedly would put Needle Phobia among the world's leading causes of premature death.

 A few doctors tell those who are suffering from needle phobia to "Just get over it!"
 This is an extremely common complaint that I read in my email.
-It is also quite inexcusable in every respect.
+It is also completely inexcusable in every respect.
 This is like telling a patient with clinical depression to "Just cheer up!"

 A rude "Just cheer up!" command to a patient suffering from clinical depression would now be considered as serious medical malpractice.
 If those who suffer from needle phobia ever become active in educating the medical profession about their condition, the "Just get over it!" command to a needle phobic will also someday be considered to be serious medical malpractice.
 For now, it is up to those who suffer from needle phobia to educate the medical profession about the seriousness and the magnitude of this problem.

-An important note about email to me: My email volume has occasionally exceedes my capability to respond to it all.
+An important note about email to me: My email volume has occasionally exceeds my capability to respond to it all.
 I do read all of my incoming email.
 In many cases, especially during weeks when the volume is especially high, I simply cannot think of a good and useful response to some emails that really do deserve a response.

 Please don't get discouraged if I don't respond to your email.
 I am only one person, and maintaining this Needle Phobia Page consumes a lot of my time.
 I know that some cases of needle phobia may seem hopeless, and I wish that there were enough hours in the day for me to offer individual suggestions and encouragement to everyone who writes to me.